quarto-dev/quarto-web/docs/authoring/_table-crossrefs.md

-To create a cross-referenceable table, add a caption to the table then include a `#tbl-` label in braces at the end of the caption.
+For markdown tables, add a caption below the table, then include a `#tbl-` label in braces at the end of the caption.
 For example:

 ``` markdown
 | Col1 | Col2 | Col3 |